Ramnath-DTU/Ecommerce-Project/README.md

 - **Orders**:
   - Created from the cart
   - Stores product list as JSON
   - Cleans up cart after checkout

 ---

+## Demo
+Add your live demo URL here.

+---

+## Usage
+- Browse products, filter via search, and add items to the cart.
+- Update quantities, remove items, and choose delivery options.
+- Proceed to checkout to create an order.
+- View orders and track them with estimated delivery dates.
+- Review payment summary for subtotal, shipping, tax, and total.

+---